 The Company's external auditor is SyCip Gorres Velayo & Co.
 (SGV & Co.), with office address at SGV Building, 6760 Ayala Avenue, Makati City, Philippines.
-SGV & Co. has been reappointed during the Company's recent Annual Stockholders' Meeting on July 27, 2023.
-The representatives of SGV & Co. have always been present at the Annual Stockholders' Meeting held during prior years and shall likewise be present during for this year's Stockholders' Meeting to respond to appropriate questions or make statements with reference to matters for which their services were engaged.
+SGV & Co. has been reappointed during the Company's recent Annual Stockholders' Meeting on July 18, 2024.
+The representatives of SGV & Co. have always been present at the Annual Stockholders' Meeting held during prior years and shall likewise be present during this year's Stockholders' Meeting to respond to appropriate questions or make statements with reference to matters for which their services were engaged.

 The Company is in compliance with SRC Rule 68 paragraph 3 (b)(1V) requiring the rotation of external auditors or engagement partners who have been engaged by the Company for a period of five (5) consecutive years and the mandatory two-year cooling-off period for the re-engagement of the same signing partner or individual auditor.
-The engagement partner who conducted the audit for 2023, Ms. Ana Lea C. Bergado, has already reached the limit set forth by the regulations as the audit engagement partner.
-SGV will nominate a new engagement partner for the year 2024.
+The engagement partner who conducted the audit for 2024, was Ms. Wenda Lynn M. Loyola, vice Ms. Ana Lea C. Bergado who already reached the limit set forth by the regulations as the audit engagement partner.